daos-stack/daos/docs/user/multi-user-dfuse.md

 overhead in opening files.
 This change should be seamless to the user.

 ## plans?

+TODO: Check application of ACLs is reported.
+TODO: Check daos container link is setting ACLs.

 TODO: Check this, create a container single-user, access it via multi-user and check for errors, can 'daos cont set-acl' work on a dfuse-path in the multi-user setup?